JayYip/m3tl/README.md

 ## What is it

-First of all, bad repo name, sorry about that.

 This a project that uses [BERT](https://github.com/google-research/bert) to do **multi-task learning** with multiple GPU support.

 ## Why do I need this